What Are Prostate Cancer Misdiagnosis Claims?

 - Appointments for investigations were late or kept being cancelled and rearranged.

-- Late diagnosis meant that more extensive surgery was needed.
+- Late diagnosis meant that more extensive surgery was needed, such as removal of the lymph nodes.

 - Late diagnosis allowed cancer to spread or took away any chance of a cure.